mozzarellaV8/agora-marketplace/AgAssociationRules-01-prep.md

 # Discretize Prices

 Initially I'd been using `discretize` from the `arules` library to do this.
-I decided to discretize manually for the last round of rule mining, given new domain info (and maybe bc I kept running into a bug at this point in the RMarkdown file, refusing to knit `discretize` for some reason).
+I decided to discretize manually for this round rule mining, given new domain info (and maybe bc I kept running into a bug at this point in the RMarkdown file, refusing to knit `discretize` for some reason).

 Using `discretize` previously involved a choice of whether to bin values by equal intervals or cluster.
 To inform that decision - examined and plotted distributions of prices.